kevlarr/sebec-theme/README.md

-# Sebec Twilight
+# Twilight Lake

-Sebec Twilight is a (work in progress) cross-application, dual color theme.
+Twilight Lake is a cross-application, dual color theme originally derived from [Nord](https://www.nordtheme.com/) (in particular the Polar Night and Aurora swatches) with an extended palette inspired by the shifting colors of twilight on a forested lake.

 Application support currently includes:

 - iTerm2
 - VS Code
 - Windows Terminal

+**Note:** This theme is still very much a work in progress, and language support in VS Code is still very preliminary.

+## Background

 The main goals for this project include: